2021 Executive Board

 The Vice President for Standards serves as the judiciary branch of the IFC.
 They hold all IFC chapters accountable to the organization’s bylaws and standards process.

-Noah Rothenberger is a Junior from Reading, PA and is pursuing a degree in Supply Chain and Information Systems with a minor in the Legal Environment of Business.
+Noah Rothenberger is a senior from Reading, PA and is pursuing a degree in Supply Chain and Information Systems with a minor in the Legal Environment of Business.
 Prior to serving as the VP of Standards, Noah served as the President of the Gamma Phi Chapter of Phi Gamma Delta.
 As VP for Standards, Noah plans to assist chapters in individual Judicial Processes, increase accountability across the board of Greek Life, and consult with various organizations to improve the fraternity experience.

 VP For Accreditation - Michael Wegener